AhmedSrour7/Big-Data-Healthcare-Pipeline-MIMIC-III-Dataset-/Map Reduce/Readme.md

 This folder contains the Java-based MapReduce job used to calculate the **average patient age** from the `patients.csv` file in the MIMIC-III dataset.

+> This is part of a larger healthcare data pipeline project using the MIMIC-III dataset.
+The goal of this task is to perform distributed computation (MapReduce) to extract insights from patient records.

 ---

 ## 📄 Files